(Applies to Non Social Work Majors Only)

 Three prerequisites (research methods/data analysis, human development over the life span, and cultural diversity) are required for non-social work majors.

 Please see our most current pre-approved prerequisite lists for each section on the right column.

 Consultation is available from the graduate program coordinator regarding eligible courses.
 To inquire whether a course you have already taken meets one of the requirements listed above, you should:

-Fill out the MSW Course Waiver form and submit with any required documents to email@example.com.
+Fill out the MSW Course Substitution form and submit with any required documents to email@example.com.

 - Explain how the course(s) you took meets the requirement.

 - Include a copy of the course description with the syllabus or simply a syllabus.